samuelbetio/storyofmylife/README.md

 License
 -------
-storyofmylife is an open source project by [Story Of My Life][0] that is licensed under [MIT](http://opensource.org/licenses/MIT).
+storyofmylife is an open source project by [Samuel Rapana Betio][0] that is licensed under [MIT](http://opensource.org/licenses/MIT).
 Samuel Rapana Betio reserves the right to change the license of future releases.